kkroening/ffmpeg-python/README.md

 Feel free to report any bugs or feature requests.

-It should be fairly easy to use filters that aren't explicitly built into `ffmpeg-python` but if there's a feature or filter you'd really like to see included in the library, don't hesitate to open a feature request in GitHub.
+It should be fairly easy to use filters that aren't explicitly built into `ffmpeg-python` but if there's a feature or filter you'd really like to see included in the library, don't hesitate to open a feature request.

 Pull requests are welcome as well.